Heterogeneous multiscale methods for rough-wall laminar viscous flow: Numerical results

 In the setting just described, the macroscopic solution $U$ is one dimensional.
-Only the horizontal component of the flow is nonzero, and it only depends on the wall-normal variable $x_2$.
-In this case, only one micro-domain is needed, and periodic boundary conditions can be prescribed along the left/right computational boundaries of the micro-domain ($x_1 = s$ and $x_1 = s+\epsilon$) for simplicity, as discussed in \cref{subsection:bc_for_micro}.
-The free stream condition \eqref{eq:free_stream} is then applied along the upper computational boundary $x_2 = 4\epsilon$.
+Only the horizontal component of the flow is nonzero, and it depends only on the wall-normal variable $x_2$.
+In this case, only one micro-domain is needed, and periodic boundary conditions can be prescribed along the left/right computational boundaries of the micro-domain ($x_1 = 0$ and $x_1 = \epsilon$) for simplicity, as discussed in Remark \ref{rmk:bc_micro}.
+The free stream condition \eqref{eq:free_stream} is then applied along the upper computational boundary $x_2 =\gamma = 4\epsilon$.

+In this setting of a domain with periodic side walls, there is a small difficulty using the FEniCS software package whose workaround we briefly describe.
+As mentioned, the mixed $P_2$--$P_1$ finite elements are used to numerically solve the stationary Navier-Stokes system in $\Omegamic$.

+The discrete equations posed with Dirichlet condtions for the velocity vector $u$ along $\partial \Omegamic_{\rm noslip}$ and $x_2 = \gamma$ and periodic conditions at the side-walls have a unique solution from the standard finite element theory.
+The pressure field exists to (weakly) enforce incompressibility and does not formally satisfy any boundary conditions.
+For mixed finite element methods however FEniCS requires that either \emph{both} function spaces or \emph{neither} have periodic boundaries.
+Since we want the velocity $u$ to be periodic for $x_2 \in [0,\gamma]$, we consequently assume the microscale pressure can be written as $p = p_{\rm per} + \tilde p$, where $p_{\rm per}$ is periodic and $-\nabla \tilde p = (1 \,\,\,\, 0)^T$ is a body force that is consistent with the macroscopic forcing driving the flow throughout the channel.
+We then compute the solution pair $(u,p_{\rm per})$.
+Whenever periodic boundary conditions are imposed at $x_1=s$ and $x_1 = s+L^{\rm mic}$ in the descriptions below, this decomposition is used.

-\cref{fig:u1channel} and \cref{fig:shearchannel} plot $u_1$ and $\partial u_1/\partial x_2$, respectively, as functions of $x_1$ for various values of $x_2$ near the wall.
-Also computed was an HMM solution using the more general strategy for the projection operator $\pi_j$ defined by the constraints \eqref{eq:first_pi_constraint}-\eqref{eq:last_pi_constraint} (not pictured).
+Figures \ref{fig:u1channel} and \ref{fig:shearchannel} plot $u_1$ and $\partial u_1/\partial x_2$, respectively, as functions of $x_1$ for several values of $x_2$ near the wall.
+Also computed was an HMM solution using the more general strategy for the projection operator $\pi$ defined by the constraints detailed in Appendix \ref{appendix:micro_bc} (not pictured).
 The resulting slip amount differed from the one computed with periodic boundary conditions in the micro domain only by 0.9\%.
-It is interesting to note, however, that the micro-domain flow $u_1$ along the line $x_2=0$ over which the average is taken has a lower value in the Dirichlet case than in the periodic case.
-Accordingly, the shear $\partial u_1/\partial x_2$ is lower as well.

-\subsection{Nonsquare domain with periodic roughness}
+\subsection{Nonsquare domain with periodic roughness.}

-Next, consider a nonsquare macroscopic domain with periodic, ``sawtooth" roughness as shown in \cref{fig:domain_b}.
+Next, consider a nonsquare macroscopic domain with periodic, ``sawtooth" roughness as shown in Figure \ref{fig:domain_b}.
 Let $h(x_1) := 0.5 - 0.125\sin(2\pi x_1)$.
 Then